Editor’s note: This best of In the Know column was originally published in March 2013.

 The area's average total snowfall, measured in tenths of an inch, is recorded as a series of zeros across the board since the Southeast Regional Climate Center began keeping records in 1942.

-Of course, this doesn’t count “snowfall” seen every year during the Festival of Lights downtown, piles of the white stuff at the annual Snowfest, honeydew flakes falling from area trees infested with spiraling whiteflies, or even a seasonal dusting from Mexican clover blooms on local lawns.
+Of course, this doesn't count “snowfall” seen every year during the Festival of Lights downtown, piles of the white stuff at the annual Snowfest, honeydew flakes falling from area trees infested with spiraling whiteflies, or even a seasonal dusting from Mexican clover blooms on local lawns (see second question below).

 “Officially, there has been no report of snow in Naples.
-Ever,” said NBC-2 meteorologist Tyler Mauldin.
+Ever,” said Tyler Mauldin, an NBC-2 meteorologist (when this column was originally published).
 “That's not to say residents didn't see a couple snowflakes on January 19, 1977, but nothing has ever been recorded officially.”

 Snowfall anywhere in Florida is rare, but the last widely reported occasion in South Florida occurred Jan.
 19, 1977, when the city of Miami received the only snowfall in its recorded history, the Miami Herald reported.

 Flurries also were reported three years ago in the Sunshine State, but not in South Florida.
 In January 2010, freezing temperatures occurred just before sunrise on a couple of consecutive days even in coastal areas of Collier County, but snow was not reported.